 A lot has been going on in the state of Florida in regards to Medical Marijuana.
-Back in 2016, the legislation of Florida’s Medical Marijuana Legalization Initiative took a massive step with Amendment 2 and approved patients with a debilitating medical condition to legally obtain medical marijuana.
-They basically expanded the list of qualifying medical conditions that are now eligible to receive Low-THC Cannabis usage and permitted the use of medical marijuana.
+Back in 2016, the legislation of Florida’s Medical Marijuana Legalization Initiative took a massive step with Amendment 2, and approved patients with qualifying medical conditions to legally obtain medical marijuana.
+They basically expanded the list of qualifying conditions that were previously eligible to receive low-THC cannabis usage, and permitted the use of medical marijuana.

 So, should we all jump for joy?

 Not quite yet.
 It’s important to understand that while Florida has approved medical marijuana, there are still quite a few stipulations and quite a bit of “fine print” that one needs to be aware of before applying for a card.

 In this post, we are not going to focus so much on the laws and regulations involved (for that you can check out our article on how to get a medical marijuana card in Florida), but rather discuss the most frequently asked questions by patients who are concerned about getting medical marijuana in Florida.
 We will include things like updated qualifying conditions, whether or not you’re allowed to grow/cultivate your own personal cannabis, what forms of cannabis will be available (i.e. oils/edibles/dry flower), and how much marijuana you’ll be allowed to buy/possess at any one time.

 Who can Qualify for Medical Marijuana in Florida?